Buying local also means supporting our artists in times of crisis

 I wrote personnal objectives and for my business.
 I re-read them.
 Modified them.
 Clarified them.
 Prioritized them.

-Once I was satisfied with my list, I made sure they were quantifiable, set in time and written (Article in french).
+Once I was satisfied with my list, I made sure they were SMART: specific, measurable, assignable, relevanrt and time specific.

 Feeling inspired, I had a duty to share.